Jet quenching in out-of-equilibrium QCD matter: Numerical results for the gluon spectrum

-with $\tmax=L+\tmin$.
-The results for the spectrum at a fixed gluon energy $\omega$ are shown in the left column of Fig.~\ref{fig:results-iso}, where variations in the medium length are indicated by different colors.
+The resulting spectrum $\frac{\dd{I}}{\dd\omega\dd^2k}$ is obtained by numerically evaluating the integrals of Eqs.~\eqref{eq:lo-spectrum} and \eqref{eq:nlo-spectrum}, with the functions $C$ and $S$ being solutions to the differential equation \eqref{eq:differential-equation}, which are also obtained numerically.
+The spectrum itself represents the probability of emitting a gluon with energy $\omega$ and transverse momentum $k$.
+The results for the spectrum at a fixed gluon energy $\omega$, normalized to the corresponding characteristic frequency $\omega_c$ from Eq.~\eqref{eq:omegac}, are shown in the left column of Fig.~\ref{fig:results-iso}, where different medium lengths are indicated by different colors.
 The upper row displays the results for an initially under-occupied system, while the lower row shows those of an initially over-occupied plasma.
 The $y$ axis in the left column uses a symmetric logarithmic scale, with a linear region around $0$ and a logarithmic region symmetrically starting at the point indicated by two lines, signaling the scale change.
+Importantly, while the nonequilibrium and static curves have the same $\omega_c$, the equilibrium curve is constructed from the energy density, and thus its characteristic frequency $\omega_c$ slightly differs.
+All curves in the plot have the same gluon energy $\omega$.
+The ratio $\omega/\omega_c$ given in the legend refers to the ratio in the nonequilibrium system.
 For each length, we show three distinct curves: the solid line depicts the spectrum obtained from the nonequilibrium evolution of $\qhat_0$ and $\mu_\ast$, as shown in Fig.~\ref{fig:qhat_plots}, the dash-dotted curves represent the evolution for the thermally matched background, and the dashed curves show the results for a static brick, obtained via the matching procedure explained in the previous section, {\it i.e.} see Eqs.~\eqref{eq:qhat0-static} and \eqref{eq:mustar-static}.